cnsuhao/gpu-freedom/README.txt

-   /discochal     parsing and comparing users on hacker.org /enigma        freepascal code to simulate an Enigma machine /ioc           index of coincidence code to gain insights in unknown ciphertext /parlimanetsim parliament simulation with a quota of random indipendents /powergrid     bot that collects data about network frequency and other parameters relevant to the power grid /stereograms   code to calculate stereograms out of Z-pictures
+   /discochal     parsing and comparing users on hacker.org /enigma        freepascal code to simulate an Enigma machine /ioc           index of coincidence code to gain insights in unknown ciphertext /powergrid     bot that collects data about network frequency and other parameters relevant to the power grid /stereograms   code to calculate stereograms out of Z-pictures